OCS staying with in-person class plan

 The decision comes after Gov. Andy Beshear’s recommendation on Monday that students continue with virtual learning until Sept.
 28.

-“After consultation with diocesan administration, the Catholic Schools Office for the diocese has made the decision to continue their plan to re-open all of their 17 schools,” the OCS statement said.
+“After consultation with diocesan administration, the Catholic Schools Office has made the decision to continue their plan to re-open all of their 17 schools,” the OCS statement said.

 They collectively agreed that each of their school systems were manageable in size, allowing for more control against the spread of the coronavirus.